 Written by Denine W.

 Now that I have kids of my own (and since we live a more eco-friendly lifestyle), I try to choose toys that are more non-toxic, sustainable, and ultimately have less plastic.
-Unfortunately, (as I’m sure you know), that’s often a lot easier said than done when it comes to toys… And even more so when it comes to water toys.

 There isn’t always a 100% perfect toy option for the little ones when it comes to outdoor play.
 But some options are definitely better than others, which is what this article is about.

-So if you, like me, are trying to find more non-toxic and eco-friendly toys for your kids this summer, I’ve rounded up my recommendations for the best non-toxic pool, sandbox, and beach toys for kids right here.
+So if you, like me, are trying to find more non-toxic and eco-friendly toys for your kids this summer, I’ve rounded up my recommendations for the best non-toxic pool, sandbox, and beach toys for kids here.

 What Makes Some Toys Toxic or Unsafe?